We are in the process of upgrading the site to implement a content management system.

 - In 1817, the Claypole Incorporation was formed, comprised of 20 parishes (5 in Nottinghamshire and 15 in Lincolnshire), and it erected a workhouse at Claypole in Lincolnshire, about three miles from the Nottinghamshire border.

-- After the Poor Law Reform Act of 1834, the Newark Poor Law Union was formed on 24 March 1836 to serve 44 local parishes in both counties.
+- After the Poor Law Amendment Act reforms of 1834, the Newark Poor Law Union was formed on 24 March 1836 to serve 44 local parishes in both counties.
 Additional parishes were added as they were formed in the region or boundaries changed.
 The new Newark Union took over the existing Work House.
 The building housing the Newark Gaol was converted to a workhouse as well.
+For more on the history of this Union, see the Peter Higganbotham website.

 - The Newark Poor Law Union was originally divided into four Registration Sub-Districts: North Collingham, Bassingham, Bennington and Claypole.